 Lentil Butternut Squash Soup is a heartier version of the classic Butternut Squash Fall soup.
 It's tasty, filling, and very quick to make.
 Serve this soup with croutons or toasted garlicky pita wedges (recipe included!).
 You might never go back to regular butternut squash soup.

-Let me tell you about this soup.
 I came up with this recipe because I LOVE butternut squash soup, but it always leaves me just a little bit hungry.
 So I made it heartier, richer, and tastier with some lentils.

 I think this will be my go-to butternut squash soup recipe now.
 Lentils add a nice richness and lots of nutrition to this soup.